-Our class B common stock has been trading on the NYSE since 1997 under the symbol "RTNb", and prior to 1997 our common stock traded since 1952 under the symbol "RTN".
-The following table sets forth the quarterly high and low sales prices for our class B common stock as reported by the NYSE for the periods indicated and the amount of per-share dividends for the periods indicated.
+On May 14, 2001, our Class A common stock and Class B common stock were reclassified into one class of common stock.
+Our common stock has been trading on the NYSE under the symbol "RTN" since that date.
+For more information, see "Description of our Class A and Class B Common Stock--Reverse Forward Stock Split" and "--Reclassification of Our Existing Two Classes of Common Stock into a Single New Class of Common Stock" in the accompanying prospectus.
+The following table sets forth the quarterly high and low closing sales prices for our Class A common stock, Class B common stock as reported by the NYSE for the periods indicated and the amount of per-share dividends for the periods indicated.